 Basically, UWP allows developers to create applications that can run on many different Microsoft-owned platforms.
 This means that your software will be able to run on multiple devices.
 This is made possible by a special algorithm for Windows application development.

 UWP framework is highly scalable.
 If you had built an application for desktop, the framework will make it possible to scale it for mobile devices.
-The app will be able to run smoothly on mobile, tablet and even on Xbox.
+The app will be able to run smoothly on mobile, tablets, and even on Xbox.
 It is a framework that has greatly improve the functionality of Visual Studio.

-With Cocoa framework, you can add the animation feature, graphic control element and gesture recognition features into a desktop application.
+With the Cocoa framework, you can add the animation feature, graphic control element, and gesture recognition features into a desktop application.
 All the development tools for Cocoa are provided by Apple.
 When it comes to writing codes, the framework can be used with Python, Perl, and Ruby languages.
 To use these languages, you will need bridges such as PyObjC, PasCocoa, and RubyCocoa.
 The cocoa framework will help you to stick to the strict guidelines of Apple.

 4. Electron Js

 Electron is a cross-platform development framework that was developed by GitHub.
 The framework uses Node.js and developers can use it to build cross-platform desktop applications.
 From the look of things, there is quite a number of big companies that are using this platform to develop their applications.
 They include Facebook, Microsoft, and Stack.

 As a web developer, you can use Electron to build a desktop application.
 The framework allows developers to focus on the core functionalities of the software.
 This is because the framework handles the hardest parts of a software development process.

 Swing is a Java-based framework that you can use to develop a desktop application.
 Being a cross-platform framework, the applications build by Swing can run on any platform.